 How you talk to your children about money depends on their age and comprehension level.
 Younger children probably won't understand a futures contract, but they can usually grasp simpler concepts like saving coins in a piggy bank.
 Many financial institutions allow children to open special savings accounts that waive minimum-balance requirements and thus let children save whatever they can deposit, no matter how small.

 As children grow, they gain experience in handling money and understand the trade-off of spending now and going without later versus saving now and spending later.
-At some point, it's appropriate for educational purposes to discuss the investments you are making; if your child demonstrates an interest, you may want to let that child offer some input about investment choices or even open a small investment account for your child to manage under your supervision.
+(Check out our tips on how to quash Junior's "I wants.")
+At some point, it's appropriate for educational purposes to discuss the investments you are making; if your child demonstrates an interest, you may want to let that child offer some input about investment choices, or even open a small investment account for your child to manage under your supervision.

 You may find that by involving your kids in financial matters, your kids may provide valuable information that you, in turn, can use for investments.
 After all, lots of companies are targeting your children as customers, so your children's opinions about whether they're the next big thing or the next big flop carry a lot of weight.

-This article, written by Dan Caplinger, was originally published in December 2006.
+This article, written by Dan Caplinger, originally ran in December 2006.
 It has been updated by Dayana Yochim.
 The Fool has a disclosure policy.